NaveenChittimalla/C-Sharp-Fundamentals/README.md

 ```

 ### Identifiers and Keywords
-**Identifiers** are the names you choose for classes, interfaces, methods, parameters, variables, and so on.
+**Identifiers** are the names we choose for our classes, interfaces, methods, parameters, variables, and so on.

 Here are the identifiers in our program.